August Volz: Monuments

-Volz made the Roland statue on the square in front of the House of the Blackheads in 1894.
-The presently visible statue is a copy (as are the statues on the House of the Blackheads, which was severely damaged during World War II and later destroyed during the Soviet occupation of Latvia) but the original, damaged statue remains preserved in St. Peter's Church.
+Volz made the Roland statue on the Town Hall Square (Rātslaukums) in front of the House of the Blackheads in 1894.
+The original statue was severely damaged during World War II and later moved out during the Soviet occupation of Latvia, it was partially fixed by Estonian sculptor Marija Ehelaide in 1970 and transferred to St. Peter's Church in 1984.
+A copy of the statue is made by Edvīns Krūmiņš, and placed at the original position in 1999.

 In 1888 a fountain designed and executed by Volz' company was placed in front of the Latvian National Opera.
 It draws on Baroque ideas and represents a nymph surrounded by young boys and dolphins.
 Like the Roland statue, the fountain was damaged during World War II and restored in 1987 by Mirdza Lukaža.

 The workshop of Volz also designed a similar statue of a knight for the Bastejkalns park (destroyed) and sculptures of lions in the Vērmanes Garden.

 Works outside Riga

 While Volz' company was mostly active in Riga, the firm did take on some commissions outside the city limits.
 The company provided decorations and sculptures for no less than nine manor houses in the Latvian countryside; most of these have however been destroyed or damaged during the violent 20th century.

 The company also supplied sculptures for some buildings in Tallinn (present-day capital of Estonia), notably buildings by architect Jacques Rosenbaum and reliefs for the Estonian Drama Theatre.
 The company also provided sculptures for the Hludov baths in Moscow.

 At least one other Baltic German sculptor, Karl Hans Bernewitz, was initially taught by Volz.